kit-oz/drf-aggregation/README.rst

 The following additional options are available for all aggregation types

-- groupBy - comma-separated list of fields, used to group the result by one or more fields, mandatory if limit is set
+- groupByFields - comma-separated list of fields, used to group the result by one or more fields, mandatory if limit is set
 - annotations - additional annotations for truncating date fields
 - limit - limits the output to the number of groups of records passed